larskarbo/larskarbo-gb/content/blog/internet-mousetrap/index.md

 ## The old, traditional mouse trap

 The traditional mouse trap works like this: You arm the trap, put some cheese on it, and wait.
-When the mouse comes for the cheese, the trap snaps a metal thing right over the mouse, leading to an instant death.
+When the mouse comes for the cheese, the trap snaps a metal thing right over the mouse, leading to instant death.

 ![Old, traditional mouse trap](./traditional-mouse-trap.png)